 Based on a review of the equipment anticipated, construction noise levels are anticipated to be up to 85 dBA Leq at 50 feet during construction (Federal Highway Administration [FHWA], 2006).
 These levels were used as conservative levels to assess impacts on nearby land uses.
 Sound from a point source is known to attenuate at a rate of -6 dB for each doubling of distance.
-For example, a noise level of 85 dB Leq as measured at 50 feet from the noise source would attenuate to 79 dB Leq at 100 feet from the source, to 73 dB Leq at 200 feet from the source, to 67 dB Leq at 400 feet from the source, to 61 dB Leq at 800 feet from the source, and to 55 dB Leq at 1,600 feet from the source to the receptor.
+For example, a noise level of 85 dB Leq as measured at 50 feet from the noise source would attenuate to 79 dB Leq at 100 feet from the source, to 73 dB Leq at 200 feet from the source, to 67 dB Leq at 400 feet from the source to the receptor.